vander-code/qvac-tts/qvac-tts/README.md

 ## How it works

+The web page keeps everything local too -- your text never leaves your computer to generate the voice.

 1. `loadModel()` loads a small text-to-speech model on-device.
 2. `textToSpeech()` synthesizes the audio locally — nothing is sent to a server.